Framework Integrations

 )

-runtime = SuvraGovernedRuntime(suvra, fail_closed=True)
+runtime = SuvraGovernedRuntime(suvra, inner_runtime, fail_closed=True)

 @guard_process(suvra, action_type="uipath.process.run", fail_closed=True)